tour guide to labor land, wise friend, hip-squeezer, calm space creator, advocate, sister with all the right skills

-The mother’s partner always plays the most important role in loving and caring for the laboring mama.
+The birthing parent's partner always plays the most important role in loving and caring for them through the labor and birth journey.
 As doulas, we will be there to help support the partner through the birth journey, modeling specific comfort measures, offering reassurance and a teammate in the big role of labor companion.
 Birth can be a very intimate event and we know when to step back and give a laboring couple privacy.

 Some partners may feel overwhelmed and uncomfortable with such a central role, and that is okay as well.
 Many partners we have worked with reflect that the presence of a doula, allowed them to show up more fully through the process, knowing there was always someone there to lean on.

 Many families have a whole birthing team, including friends, mother, sister, grandmother, father, etc. Whoever you want as part of your birth team will be honored and welcomed.
 We will all work together to ensure that you feel joyful and well supported through your journey.

 What the research says

 12% increase in the likelihood of a spontaneous vaginal birth*